-- Provisions to support enforcement of administrative citations. - Provides the City with the ability to order connections to the storm drain system to be constructed as the sanitary sewer disconnection method. - Allows the use of assessments to recover the cost of disconnection of roof drains. - Allows designees of the City Engineer to directly issue citations for violations of Chapter 511.
+- Provisions to support enforcement of administrative citations. - Providing the City with the ability to order connections to the storm drain system to be constructed as the sanitary sewer disconnection method. - Allowing the use of assessments to recover the cost of disconnection of roof drains.